INFINITYX00/eslando/README.md

 ## Features

-- User-friendly interface for creating and managing digital passports
+- User-friendly Interface: The platform offers an intuitive interface for creating and managing digital passports, ensuring ease of use for both businesses and consumers.

-- Tracking of product information and recycling options
+- Comprehensive Information: Users can access detailed product information, including materials, care instructions, recycling options, and certifications, facilitating informed decisions and promoting sustainability.

-- Integration with external databases and APIs for comprehensive product information
+- Integration with External Databases: The application integrates with external databases and APIs to provide up-to-date and comprehensive product information, enhancing the user experience and reliability of the platform.

 ## Motivation